Lattices in the cohomology of $U(3)$ arithmetic manifolds

 For a field $k$, $G_k$ denotes the absolute Galois group of $k$.
 We denote the cyclotomic character by $\epsilon$.
-Hodge-Tate weights are normalized so that $\epsilon$ has weight $-1$.
-We use $F^+ \subset F$ to denote the maximal totally real subfield in a CM field.
-The quadratic character of $F/F^+$ will be denoted by $\delta_{F/F^+}$.
+Hodge--Tate weights are normalized so that $\epsilon$ has weight $-1$.
+We denote by $F^+ \subset F$ the maximal totally real subfield of a CM field.
 The letter $v$ is used to denote places of $F^+$ while the letter $w$ is used to denote places of $F$.
+Further, $\tld{v}$ denotes a place of $F$ dividing a place $v$ of $F^+$.
 We use $E$ to denote a finite extension of $\QQ_p$ with ring of integers $\cO_E$, uniformizer $\varpi_E$, and residue field $k_E$.

 Compact induction is denoted $\ind_H^G$, while usual induction is denoted $\Ind_H^G$.
-The symbols $\cdot^\vee$ and $\cdot^d$ are used to denote the Pontriagin dual and Schikhof dual, respectively (see Section 1.5 of \cite{1310.0831}).
-The symbol $\cdot^*$ is used to denote the contragredient of a representation.
+The symbols $(\cdot)^\vee$ and $(\cdot)^d$ are used to denote the Pontriagin dual and Schikhof dual, respectively (see \cite[\S 1.8]{1310.0831}).
+The symbol $(\cdot)^*$ is used to denote the contragredient of a representation.